Actindo-AG/Documentation/ActindoWorkFlow/Operation/04_CopyWorkflow.md

 ![Workflows](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Workflows.png "[Workflows]")

-1. [Create a new workflow](./01_ManageWorkflows.md#create-a-workflow) or click the workflow in the list of workflows to which you want to import the copied JSON code.
+1. Create a new workflow (see [Define the workflow basic settings](01_ManageWorkflows.md#define-the-workflow-basic-settings)) or click the workflow in the list of workflows to which you want to import the copied JSON code.
   The *Workflow versions* view with all versions of the selected workflow is displayed.

   ![Workflow versions](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowVersions.png "[Workflow versions]")